Last week I started a discussion about why I don’t recommend home stagers carry their own inventory of furniture to rent to their clients.

 Debra Gould, The Staging Diva®

 Home Staging expert Debra Gould also known as The Staging Diva knows how to make money as a home stager and is determined to inspire and teach others to do the same.
-More than 1000 Staging Diva Graduates have learned how to profit from their decorating talents and run their own home staging businesses after taking the Staging Diva Home Staging Business Training Program.
+More than 30,000 Staging Diva students are learning how to profit from their decorating talents and run their own home staging businesses.
+Learn more about the Staging Diva Home Staging Business Training Program.